Carey Sunday

 We have created some digital elements for you to use in your church communications.

-This is a short introduction to Carey.
-Could you please show this during your gathered worship on CareySunday?
+INtroducing our brand new video about Carey!
+We’d love for you to launch it in your church!
+Could you please show this video during your gathered worship on CareySunday?
 Alternatively, or additionally, you might like to interview someone in your church who has studied, or is studying, at Carey.

 *This will open the video in Vimeo.
 Select the Download button found under the video player to access this video offline.